 Major publishers usually come close, with just an occasional error due to bad data.
 They have been setting standards what is acceptable to societies for years, so ‘close’ is good enough.

 CWR files coming from a widely used desktop software are also in the ‘close enough’ zone, although it really depends on the validity of data.
-We have yet to see a file that is ‘close enough’ to being valid from any SaaS that sells ‘CWR registrations’, even if it is one of the most advertised features.
-I will be more than happy to change modify this article the moment we see one.
+Until GDPR kicked in, we have not seen a file that is ‘close enough’ to being valid (acceptable by most societies) from any SaaS that sells ‘CWR registrations’, even if it is one of the most advertised features.